Akrog/cinderlib/README.rst

 * Use a Cinder driver without running a DBMS, Message broker, or Cinder service.
 * Using multiple simultaneous drivers on the same program.
-* Stateless: Support full serialization of objects and context to json or string so the state can be restored.
 * Basic operations support:
   - Create volume
   - Delete volume